Last updated on February 18th, 2022 at 09:05 pm

-How would you feel if One Direction promoted negative habits to your children?
-They certainly have the ability to, but they (and their label) choose to keep it clean when in the public eye.
+How would you feel if One Direction promoted negative habits to your children on stage?
+They certainly have the ability to, but they and their label choose to keep it clean when in the public eye.

-It is becoming widely known that their hit song “Chocolate” is written about drugs.
-Chocolate is a slang word for marijuana.
+It is becoming widely known that The 1975’s hit song “Chocolate” is written about drugs.
+Chocolate is believed to be a slang word for marijuana.

 Healy has openly admitted to his many vices, whether it be sex, drugs, alcohol or “listening to the sound of his own voice”.

 The 1975’s song “Girls”, easily sitting over 50 million views features a still frame of a Hydrocodone pill bottle, prescribed to non-other than Matthew Healy.
 The frame jumps in and out of frame quickly as if it were a subliminal message funded by big pharma.

 America is already experiencing an opioid crisis as doctors hand out prescriptions left and right.

 Macklemore, a recovering opioid addict himself, has spoken out about this subject, and his a strong advocate in helping American citizens out of their own addiction.